suodrazah/docker_swarm/README.md

 * **Domain pointing to servers public IP address**
   * [Google Domains](https://domains.google.com/) _$18+/year_
   * [No-IP](https://domains.google.com/) _free_
+    * Wildcards are not free so you will have to configure subdomains manually, e.g. traefik.example.ddns.net

 ## Notes:
 * **Designed to be executed on a fresh platform**